dmdtutorials-com/ExtentionStoppR/README.md

 # ExtentionStoppR Exploit
-makes ChromeOS forget that extentions should run.
+makes ChromeOS forget that extentions should run, or think.
 Based off of **LTMEAT** and [ExtHang3r](https://github.com/Blobby-Boi/ExtHang3r).

 *This project is a tech demo, and is not intended to be misused, and should only be used for security research.
 I do not promote academic dishonesty, and simply want to highlight issues in Google's awful operating system.
 Please do not use this to get around restrictions set by companies or school districts.*